I've designed digital products and interfaces for more than two decades.

 I built the websites for Levis Slates.com, Gloss.com, and Novocorp.com.
 I directed the authoring of a design process document used to guide design initiatives within the company.

-If you're working with emerging technologies or looking to bring groundbreaking products quickly to market, I'd love to hear from you.
+If you're looking to bring groundbreaking products quickly to market, I'd love to chat.

-If you're working with emerging technologies or looking to bring groundbreaking products quickly to market, I'd love to hear from you.
+If you're looking to bring groundbreaking products quickly to market, I'd love to chat.

-If you're working with emerging technologies or looking to bring groundbreaking products quickly to market, I'd love to hear from you.
+If you're looking to bring groundbreaking products quickly to market, I'd love to chat.